colorizenl/multimedialib/readme.md

 When using a browser-based renderer, the application needs to be transpiled to JavaScript in order for it to run in the browser.
-MultimediaLib comes with a [command line tool](#transpiling-applications-to-html-javascript) that can be used to transpile the application as part of the build.
+MultimediaLib comes with a [command line tool](#transpiling-applications-to-htmljavascript) that can be used to transpile the application as part of the build.

-Not all platforms and renderers will support all features.
-Refer to the [platform/renderer compatibility table](compatibility.md) for a full overview of supported features.

-A standard build will result in JAR files (for desktop applications) and static web pages (for TeaVM/browser applications).
-Both can be wrapped to create native applications for various platforms.
+Both Java applications and browser applications can be wrapped to native distributions for various platforms.
 Refer to the [documentation on distributing applications](#distributing-applications) for instructions on how to provide a more native distribution for each platform.